29988122/Magisk-Modules-PixelFonts-Android-10/README.md

 ***
 Credits to:

-topjohnwu, https://topjohnwu.github.io/Magisk/guides.html Taiwan Number one.
+topjohnwu, https://topjohnwu.github.io/Magisk/guides.html Taiwan Number One.

 Lupin The Third@xda, for the base of this magisk wrapper. https://forum.xda-developers.com/apps/magisk/avfonts-march-6-t3760827